Debt Management Plans (DMPs)

 A debt management plan, or DMP, is an informal agreement between you and your creditors aimed at consolidating any unsecured, non-priority debts you have into a single monthly payment plan.

-We’ll go through the ins and outs of debt management plans so that you can decide for yourself whether or not setting one up is a good idea given your particular situation.
+Immediate Financial will go through the ins and outs of debt management plans so that you can decide for yourself whether or not setting one up is a good idea given your particular situation.

 What is a debt management plan and how does it work?